 Whether you want to honor the life of someone you lost to an opioid overdose, teach your fellow community members about opioid use disorder, or simply raise awareness about addiction in your community, there are plenty of ways you can use International Overdose Awareness Day as a vehicle to help you achieve your goals:

-- Educate yourself.
 Learn about the signs and symptoms of overdose, how to prevent overdose, and how to respond to potential overdoses.
-The more you know about opioid addiction and dependence, the more you’ll be able to help reduce the stigma associated with this disease—a stigma which prevents people from seeking and receiving help.
-Excellent online resources to check out include the American Society of Addiction Medicine, International Overdose Awareness Day, and the Opioid Overdose Prevention Toolkit from the Substance Abuse and Mental Health Services Administration.
+The more you know about opioid addiction and dependence, the more you help reduce the stigma with this disease—a stigma that prevents people from seeking and receiving help.
+For instance, see online resources from the American Society of Addiction Medicine, International Overdose Awareness Day, and the Opioid Overdose Prevention Toolkit from the Substance Abuse and Mental Health Services Administration.

-- Hold a memorial service.
-Include in your ceremony something that helps you express your grief and gratitude for the loved ones you’ve lost to addiction.
-Activities to try may include candle lighting, tree planting, banner signing, or tribute readings.
+Include in your ceremony something that helps you express your grief and gratitude for loved ones lost to addiction.
+For example, try candle lighting, tree planting, banner signing, or tribute readings.
 This service can be as simple or as significant as you’d like—from a quiet barbecue in your backyard to a large service in your local park.

-- Get connected.
-If you or a loved one is struggling with addiction and are ready to get help, find a reputable and high-quality detox and treatment center.
+If you know someone struggling with addiction and is ready to get help, find a reputable detox and treatment center.
 Shop around, get second (third, fourth, fifth…) opinions, and arrange tours if possible.
 Addiction is a disease, and it can be cured.
 Know that you are deserving of the help you seek.

 Every day, at least 130 Americans lose their lives to an opioid overdose.
-At the Waismann Method® treatment center and Domus Retreat in Orange County, California, we’re doing our part to change this sobering statistic and help people reclaim their lives.
+At the Waismann Method® treatment center and Domus Retreat in Orange County, California, we’re doing our part to change this sobering statistic.
 Our experienced team specializes in the care of patients living with opioid dependence.
 We offer advanced medical detox and rapid detox procedures, including anesthesia-assisted rapid detox, as well as a unique and essential individualized model of care.